 Q: What is AI-Driven Cloud Optimization?

-• optimize workloads placement across demographics and pricing
+- optimize workload placement across demographics and pricing

-Businesses are at the advantage of continuously learning that it improves system performance and reduces cloud waste spending.
+Businesses are at an advantage in continuously learning, which improves system performance and reduces cloud waste spending.

 Q: How does AI optimize cloud costs?